survivejs/react-book/manuscript/05_react_and_flux.md

 T> You can even track the request state by setting up a custom Store just for that.
 In that case you would trigger Actions that alter the state of that Store.
 You could have a component that logs the result or shows it at the user interface based on that.

-### Defining Store for Notes
+### Defining a Store for `Notes`

-The main purpose of a Store is to deal with data and application state related concerns.
-In this case it will maintain the state of Notes and alter it based on operations we apply on it.
-We will connect it with the actions we defined above using `bindActions` shortcut.
+A Store is a single source of truth for a part of your application state.
+In this case we need one to maintain the state of the notes.
+We will connect all the actions we defined above using the `bindActions` function.

 `bindActions` maps each Action to a method by name.
 We trigger appropriate logic at each method based on that.
 Finally we connect the Store with Alt using `alt.createStore`.
-This will treat our Stores as singleton so it's the same idea as for Alt instance.
-It is possible to create individual Store instances but singleton works for our case.
+This will treat our Stores as singleton.
+It's the same idea as for Alt instance earlier.

-The implementation below describes logic that will be sufficient for this application.
+The implementation below describes the logic that will be sufficient for this application.
 A lot of it might be familiar from the previous chapter.
-Here we are lifting that logic out of View level.
+Here we are lifting that logic out of View level and into the Store.

 To keep the implementation clean we are using `this.setState`, a feature of Alt that allows us to signify that we are going to alter Store state and that it should signal the change to possible listeners.